A Man Allegedly Raped A Teen While She Was Dying From An Overdose And Sent Pictures To His Friends

 Varela told police the teens had known each other for a few years and had been communicating on Snapchat.
 Noceda, he said, had recently broken up with her boyfriend and came over to his place to party and hang out.

-Valera was known to use and sell drugs, including marijuana, acid, cocaine, and Percocet pills, the police report states.
+Varela was known to use and sell drugs, including marijuana, acid, cocaine, and Percocet pills, the police report states.

-After she snorted a "large line of Perc's" [painkillers], Varela gave the 18-year-old a "dab" of liquid THC and she immediately collapsed and fell unconscious, Varela and other witnesses told police.
+After Noceda snorted a "large line of Percs" (painkillers), Varela gave the 18-year-old a "dab" of liquid THC and she immediately collapsed and fell unconscious, Varela and other witnesses told police.

 But instead of calling for help, Varela raped the teen, the police report states.
 Friends of Varela said he told them he "did not know if she was alive or dead when he ejaculated into her."

-The 19-year-old took several photos of Noceda naked, unconscious, and blue-lipped on his bed and texted them to his friends in a group chat, Varela's friend, Jayson Pepito said.
+The 19-year-old took several photos of Noceda naked, unconscious, and blue-lipped on his bed and texted them to his friends in a group chat, Varela's friend Jayson Pepito said.

 "LOL I think she od'd, still breathing," the text read.
 "I'm smashing her to pass the time."